KyoriPowered/adventure-docs/source/components/index.rst

          .decoration(TextDecoration.BOLD, true)
      )
      .append(Component.text(" to jump!"));
-   // now you can send `textComponent` to something, such as a client
+   // Now you can send `textComponent` to something, such as a client.

 You can also use a builder, which is mutable, and creates one final component with the children.

 .. code:: java

    // Creates a line of text saying "You're a Bunny!
-Press <key> to jump!", with some colouring and styling. final TextComponent textComponent2 = Component.text()
+Press <key> to jump!" with colouring and styling. final TextComponent textComponent2 = Component.text()
      .content("You're a ")
      .color(TextColor.color(0x443344))